baer1/dentex.github.io/source/apps/YouTubeDownloader/index.markdown

     -----------------------------------
-    [x] option to auto-enqueue FFmpeg tasks on downloads completion [x] support for FLV video import into Dashboard [x] support for video-only and audio-only "secondary" streams from YouTube (experimental) [x] various bug fixes
+    [x] option to auto-enqueue FFmpeg tasks on downloads completion [x] support for FLV video import into Dashboard [x] support for video-only and audio-only "secondary" streams from YouTube [x] various bug fixes

      v3.0.2 - Oct 11 2013